How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Background

-Attempts have been made to reward Epistemic uncertainty directly.
-This typically requires a posterior distribution over model parameters, which is intractable without approximations such as ensembles or variational inference (e.g. \cite{houthooft2016vime}). \cite{osband2016deep} instantiated an ensemble \cite{lakshminarayanan2016simple} approach into the final layer of a deep Q-network---rewarding its agents for epistemic value uncertainty. \cite{pathak19disagreement} use the variance of ensemble predictions being used as intrinsic rewards, while \cite{shyam2019model} reward experience of epistemic uncertainty within an ensemble of environment models.
-All this is to say, uncertainty often plays a role in different formulations of curiosity, which is why we looked at models acetylcholine---a neuromodulator associated with uncertainty---for inspiration in building curiosity models capable of avoiding distractions.
+Attempts have been made to reward epistemic uncertainty explicitly.
+This typically requires a posterior distribution over model parameters, which is intractable without approximations such as ensembles or variational inference (e.g. \citet{houthooft2016vime}). \citet{osband2016deep} instantiated an ensemble \citep{lakshminarayanan2016simple} into the final layer of a deep Q-network---rewarding its agents for epistemic value uncertainty. \citet{pathak19disagreement} use the variance of ensemble predictions being used as intrinsic rewards, while \citet{shyam2019model} reward experience of epistemic uncertainty within an ensemble of environment models.
+Lastly, uncertainty estimation methods have recently been developed that enforce a smoothness constraint in the representation space \citep{mukhoti2021deterministic, van2021feature}---allowing for sensible estimations of uncertainty to be made from learned representations---but these approaches have not yet been adopted in reinforcement learning.